ximinng/PyTorch-SVGRender/docs/source/index.rst

 .. bibliographic fields (which also require a transform):

-:Authors: Ximing Xing; Juncheng Hu
+:Authors: Ximing Xing and Juncheng Hu
 :Contact: ximingxing@gmail.com
 :Organization: https://huggingface.co/SVGRender @BUAA
 :Status: This is a "work in progress"